PowerCut and Obfuscator: An Exploration of the Design Space for Privacy-Preserving Interventions for Voice Assistants: Introduction

 To promote user reflection on our privacy-preserving interventions, we conducted in-home demonstrations of our technology probes through in-depth interviews at 24 households.
-Our interviews took place over two phases in the course of a year, providing us with insight into how such perceptions and attitudes might change over time.
-Our interviews involved users with diverse demographics, including {\em casual} (or recreational) users and {\em power} users, enabling us to distinguish perceptions and design requirements for different user groups.
+Our interviews took place over two phases within a year (July 2018 -- August 2019), providing us with insight into how such perceptions and attitudes might change over time.
+Our interviews involved users with diverse demographics, including {\em casual} (or recreational) users and {\em power} (or proficient) users, enabling us to distinguish perceptions and design requirements for different user groups.
 Our findings highlight a complex trade-off between privacy, utility, and usability: the interventions (a) should be plug-and-playable \ie require minimal setup and upkeep, (b) have a small physical footprint and fit within its environment, (c) offer additional features beyond privacy preservation, (d) does not affect the interaction model with the \va, and (e) must survive the test of time \ie it should be compatible with existing and future iterations of \vas.
-In the remainder of the paper, we present the design of our technology probes and our in-home study, and discuss our findings.
+Through this work, we present the design of our technology probes and our in-home study, and discuss our findings.
 We conclude with a discussion of their implications for the \vas as well as other privacy-sensitive technologies.